New to the Altered Card Scandal Being Uncovered at Blowout? Here’s a Quick Summary.

 Where do We Stand?

 For now, it’s business as usual.
 PWCC continues to sell cards on eBay and PSA continues to grade cards.
-The parent company of PSA, Collectors Universe, recently suffered a big drop in their stock value on Monday but both companies are still operating.
+The parent company of PSA, Collectors Universe, initially suffered a big drop in their stock value but both companies are still operating.
 Meanwhile, more suspected altered cards continue to be discovered at Blowout.
 What happens next is anybody’s guess.